• Home

 Category 1

 Drone weighs 0.55 pounds or less upon takeoff and throughout the flight.
 Must not have exposed rotating parts that could lacerate human skin.
-No FAA declaration of compliance
+No FAA declaration of compliance required.
+Must be free of safety defects.

 Category 2